-The BSIMM is now on its eighth iteration.
+The BSIMM is now on its ninth iteration.
 But what was the motivation behind its genesis?

 It all started around 2006 when multiple software security methodologies began springing up like mushrooms after a spring rain.
 Gary McGraw and Sammy Migues of Synopsys Software Integrity Group (then of Cigital) noticed that these methodologies had one key thing in common—they were based on opinion, not fact.

 After debating a solution for some time, Gary and Sammy, along with Brian Chess (then of Fortify), began to develop a descriptive model stating what software security people were actually doing, instead of what they “ought to be doing.”